triton-inference-server/server/docs/client_libraries.md

 directories contain the built examples that you can learn more about in [Examples](client_examples.md).

-To use the C++ libraries you must install some dependencies.
+The perf_analyzer binary is built on Ubuntu 20.04 and may not run on other Linux distributions.
+To use the C++ libraries or perf_analyzer executable you must install some dependencies.

 ```bash
 $ apt-get update